browniebroke/browniebroke.com/src/pages/tils/2024-07-17-opening-the-pycharm-registry.md

 ---
 date: 2024-07-17
-title: 'Opening the PyCharm registry'
+title: "Opening the PyCharm registry"
 ---

 Today, I encountered an issue with my IDE (PyCharm) and its integration with Docker.
 It wouldn't refresh my remote interpreter, which broke most of the intellisense and go to definition.
 I found [this Youtrack issue](https://youtrack.jetbrains.com/issue/PY-73909) which described my problem close enough.